quangthangisme/tp/docs/DeveloperGuide.md

 Step 4: Once all necessary values are extracted and validated, the final command is constructed:

-At this stage, the parser assembles the required information into an executable `Command` object, which is returned to the `LogicManager`.
+At this stage, the parser assembles the required information into an executable `XYCommand` object, which is returned to the `LogicManager`.

 Design Considerations
 * Modularity: Each command has its own parser class, keeping logic isolated and maintainable.